wylieM888/Craiglist-Linear-Regression/README.md

 # Craiglist-Linear-Regression
-Linear Regression Model for Predicting Used Car Prices on Charlotte Craigslist
+Linear Regression Model for Predicting Used Car Prices on Charlotte Craigslist.

+The complete project with explanation and results can be seen in the "FINAL PROJECT - V3.docx" file.

 This was my final project for Elements of Statistics II at UNC-Charlotte.
 The purpose of the project was to determine what quantitative and qualitative variables would be statistically useful for the calling price of a used vehicle on Craigstlist in Charlotte.